pro-boost/Panor-viewer/docs/README.md

 ## Configuration

-See [Configuration Guide](./CONFIGURATION.md) for detailed configuration options.
+See [Configuration Guide](./configuration/CONFIGURATION.md) for detailed configuration options.

 ## Troubleshooting

-See [Troubleshooting Guide](./TROUBLESHOOTING.md) for common issues and solutions.
+See [Troubleshooting Guide](./configuration/TROUBLESHOOTING.md) for common issues and solutions.

+## Build & Distribution

+See [Build Documentation](./build/README.md) for comprehensive build and distribution guides.

 ## Platform-Specific Setup